Black-billed magpie: Description

 Juveniles have less iridescence on their wings and tail, buffier scapulars and belly, and they lack the distinctive long tail feathers.
 Their rectrices are typically rounder and narrower, and have more black on their wing-tips compared to mature adults.
 They also have pink mouth-linings and grey irises.
 All juvenile features will typically be gone by the first year's moult.

 The black-billed magpie can be distinguished from the similar yellow-billed magpie by its longer tail and by the colour of the beak.
-Eurasian magpies are visually very similar to black-billed magpies; however, Eurasian magpies are slightly larger and have shorter tails and wings.
+They are on average slightly larger but with much overlap, 45–60 cm long to the 43–54 cm of yellow-billed magpie.
+Eurasian magpies are visually very similar to black-billed magpies; however, Eurasian magpies are slightly larger-bodied but have shorter tails and wings.
 They can also be distinguished based on their different vocalizations, as well as by their non-overlapping ranges.